seri037/llcppg/llpkgstore.md

 The title of a legacy version maintenance issue **MUST** follow the format: `Maintenance: {CLibraryName}/{Version}`.

-GitHub Action will be triggered only when the issue that match this specified format closed.
+GitHub Action will be triggered only when the issue that match this specified format is closed.

 ## Version conversion rules [wip]